 As described in the 16th-century chronicles prepared by Spanish friars and military, the territory that today occupies part of Mexico City was perceived as the Venice of America, in which the conquerors found cult buildings up to 40 meters high, dimensions that few constructions of the world reached at that time.
 It had to be hard to decide between destroying it or doing something new.
 Hernán Cortés lived a conflict.

-The Mexicas enjoyed urban discipline: the city was divided into four parts, each with its own ceremonial center, as well as the great main temple at the junction of the two great north-south and east-west axes.
+The Mexicas enjoyed urban discipline: the city was divided into four parts, each with its ceremonial center, as well as the great main temple at the junction of the two great north-south and east-west axes.
 They also had ditches and a sophisticated water control system.
-The inhabitants of the city had developed great mastery of the lakes surrounding the islet, some were saltwater and freshwater, so they had to get salt water does not flood the city, while channeling the drinking water for human consumption.
+The inhabitants of the city had developed great mastery of the lakes surrounding the islet, some were saltwater and freshwater, so they had to get saltwater does not to flood the city while channeling the drinking water for human consumption.
 They had great hydraulic engineering, very adapted to the natural environment; They were the first sustainable urbanists.